chaosvector/vim-business-model-canvas/costs.md

 # Cost Structure

 - What are the most important costs inherent in our business model?
-- Which key Resources are most expensive?
+- Which Key Resources are most expensive?
-- Which key Activities are most expensive?
+- Which Key Activities are most expensive?

 ## Is your business more